CarikeBL/lowcode-meets-procode/README.md

 	- Message: `Summary: @{body('PostSummarize')?['summary']}`

 Notes and tips
-- Keep your responses small and predictable — flows work best with compact outputs.
+- Keep your responses small and predictable, flows work best with compact outputs.
 - Secure the API for production: use OAuth2/Azure AD, or at minimum an API key passed in `x-api-key` header.
 - If your API uses Swagger/OpenAPI, Power Automate can import it directly (we included `MakerDotNetApi-openapi.json`).